mannu-747/ecommerce_basic_Rest_API_withflask_and_mongo/README.md

 # ecommerce_endPoints_withflask_and_mongo
 This project demonstrates the creation of a RESTful API for a basic e-commerce website using Flask and MongoDB, along with user authentication using JWT (JSON Web Token).
-The API has three endpoints for customer registration, customer login, and orders management.
+The API has three endpoints for customer registration, customer login, and order management.

 Prerequisites